CyborTronik/concepts/architecture_concepts/_posts/2023-03-19-architecture_type_by_domain.markdown

 | Bounded domain + End to end solution | *Service Oriented Architecture (SOA)* [^2] |
 | Bounded domain + One layer | *Micro application* [^3] |

+**Note:** *Event based* system is a way of interaction and less about domain, therefore not included here.
+Which could be a valid architecture type, but needs a different pivot for categorization.
+See [Communication Types]({{site.baseurl}}{% post_url 2023-03-25-communication_types %}) for more details.

 [^1]: For layered architecture a popular case is Client-Server one.
 Where `Client` is considered as one layer that knows everything in the business scope.
 And the `server` as another layer that knows the whole business context too.
 [^2]: SOA at times might be considered monolithic architecture when the context is either not bounded or too big to handle.
-[^3]: More comonly is *microservice* which is about backend side, while on the front end you may see the term *micro frontend*.
+[^3]: More comonly is *microservice* which is about backend side, while on the front end you may find the term *micro frontend*.